Infountain/OpenSSL/README.md

 I will be updating relevent documents which will explain how code is working.

 In case of any clarification please contact me on infountain28@gmail.com

+Some useful openSSL commands :
+Private key generation :
+    $ openssl genrsa -des3 -out private.pem 2048
+    After this you will be asked for a passphrase(twice for confirmation).
+REMEMBER THIS.

+Public key generation (from generated private key):
+    $ openssl rsautl -encrypt -in $PLAINTEXT -out $PLAINTEXT.encrypt -pubin -inkey keys/pubkey.pem